Rainymood/musings/2020-02-05_writing-maintainable-software.md

 Maintainability matters for two key reasons:

 1. Maintainability has significant business impact
-2. Maintainabiligty is an enabler for other quality characteristics.
+2. Maintainability is an enabler for other quality characteristics.

 ## Three key principles to follow